scritchley/orc/README.md

 ## Project Status

 This project is still a work in progress.
 The reader currently supports boolean, byte, short, int, long, string, varchar and char types.

-The reader currently only supports NONE and ZLIB compression types, SNAPPY support is not currently working.
+## supports

+- Column Encodings:
+- Compression: NONE, ZLIB and SNAPPY are all supported.

 ### Example